Escaping To The Country When Your Family Doesn’t Want To Go

 The deep treading got a road test after a heavy snow here in the subdivision.
 Despite a thick layer of ice under the snow, and the snow being deep enough to almost drop into the shoe, there was no slipping on the way to collect eggs.
 The clay and mud at my greenhouse is very difficult to navigate, and I can’t help wondering if I would have avoided slipping in clay (and breaking my leg) if I had been wearing these instead of an old pair of tennis shoes with worn-slick soles.

 Not only are they water-proof rubber shoes, they are also translucent!
 In the full sun it seems my shoes sparkle like jewels.
-It adds a little bit of sparkle and delight to my time at the greenhouse.
+It adds a little bit of delight to my time at the greenhouse.
 The pattern is under a thick overlay of clear rubber which protects the design and augments the jewel-like effect.
 So far the junction where this overlay merges with the thick protective sole shows no sign of separation or wear.

 Lastly, these are made in the good ‘ole USA!
 How often do you hear that?
 In fact, the company began in California in 1948 with the ‘Drizzle Boot’.
 Remember those?
 Women wore these little plastic boots over their high heels on rainy days.
 Women sure looked posh in those days, but I much prefer the comfort of these Sloggers to the decades I spent in heels trying to side-step puddles and still get to work on time.
 Anyway, the company introduced Sloggers in 1997 and can make up to 4,000 pairs a day in their California plant.
 It’s fun to own something made here in the states.

-Brass Egg™ participates in affiliate marketing programs, and may receive compensation when you click and purchase from links to retailers.
+Brass Egg™ participates in affiliate marketing programs.
+As An Amazon Associate I Earn From Qualifying Purchases At No Extra Cost To You Learn more.
 Brass Egg™ of Russell Holdings Group, LLC 2021.
 All content ©2021 Russell Illinois Holdings, LLC.
 All Rights Reserved.